hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 **6. Hide your arguments**

-Continuing from above..FIXME: can this be done witout LD_PRELOAD and just in bash?
+Continuing from above..FIXME: can this be done witout LD_PRELOAD and just in Bash?

 **7. ARP discover computers on the local network**
 ```